Nobody-OS/Data-sorter/README.md

-    open    before using 'sort', you need to use 'open' to specify the directory you want to sort check   checks the directory path you entered, make sure it's correct before sorting sort    sorts the files in the directory into folders based on their types clear   clears the terminal and shows the menu again help    shows this help message
+    open    before using 'sort', you need to use 'open' to specify the directory you want to sort check   checks the directory path you entered, make sure it's correct before sorting sort    sorts the files in the directory into folders based on their types date sorting option is available, which allows you to sort files into subfolders based on their modification date clear   clears the terminal and shows the menu again help    shows this help message